The Connectivity of the Dual: Conclusions, future work, and further results

 \item In all examples constructed in this article, the embedded graph with high connectivity can also be embedded with smaller genus -- so it is not minimum genus embedded.
 In Figure~\ref{fig:genusembedding_torus_3_2}, we give an example of a minimum genus embedding of a 3-connected graph on the torus where the dual has a $2$-cut and is also minimum genus embedded.
 So also minimum genus embeddings of graphs with connectivity at least $3$ exist that have a simple dual that is not $3$-connected, but also minimum genus embedded.
 It would be interesting to know which of the results given are also valid for minimum genus embeddings.

-\item Due to Whitney's theorem, in the plane, the statement that, for a 3-connected graph an embedding with a 3-connected dual exists and the statement that all embeddings have this property are equivalent.
-For higher genus, the statement that all embeddings have this property is false, but do there exist $c\ge 3$ such that, for $c$-connected graphs, we have that, whenever an embedding with a simple dual exists, also an embedding with a simple $3$-connected dual of the same genus exists?
+\item Due to Whitney's theorem, the statement that a planar 3-connected graph has a planar embedding with a 3-connected dual is equivalent to the statement that all its planar embeddings have this property.
+For higher genus, the statement that all embeddings have this property is false, but does there exist $c\ge 3$ such that, for $c$-connected graphs, we have that, whenever an embedding with a simple dual exists, there also exists an embedding with a simple $3$-connected dual of the same genus?

-\item In \cite{gocox}, a general approach to local symmetry preserving operations (encompassing the dual, truncation, ambo, chamfer, etc.) is described and it is proven (Theorem~5.2 in \cite{gocox}) that all of them preserve the 3-connectedness of polyhedra.
-It should be straightforward to generalize that proof for 3-connected embedded graphs of higher genus and facewidth at least 3, but what about the general case?
-Which operations always preserve 3-connectedness and which ones do not?
-Is there an elegant characterization?
+\item In \cite{gocox}, a general approach to local symmetry preserving operations (encompassing the dual, truncation, ambo, chamfer, etc.) is described and it is proven (Theorem~5.2 in \cite{gocox}) that all operations captured by this approach preserve the 3-connectedness of polyhedra.
+In the original manuscript we mentioned the task of extending this result to polyhedral embeddings and of classifying operations that always preserve 3-connectedness.
+These aims have in the meantime been achieved.
+In \cite{lopsp-polembed}, the theorem from \cite{gocox} is generalized to polyhedral embeddings and to operations that are only guaranteed to preserve orientation preserving symmetries.
+In \cite{Heidi_masterthesis}, a classification of operations that always preserve 3-connectedness is given.
+A publication of this result is in preparation.

 \end{itemize}